anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 TLS 1.3 (or newer) SHOULD be available on the registrar, but TLS 1.2 MAY be used.
 TLS 1.3 (or newer) SHOULD be available on the MASA, but TLS 1.2 MAY be used.

-In contrast to {{RFC8995}} TLS client authentication is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
+In contrast to {{RFC8995}} TLS client authentication to the registrar is achieved by using registrar-agent LDevID(RegAgt) credentials instead of pledge IDevID credentials.
-This allows the registrar to distinguish between BRSKI (pledge-initiator-mode) and BRSKI-PRM (pledge-responder-mode).
+Consequently BRSKI (pledge-initiator-mode) is distinguishable from BRSKI-PRM (pledge-responder-mode) by the registrar.
-The registrar SHOULD verify that the registrar-agent is authorized to connect to the registrar based on the LDevID(RegAgt).
-Note, the authorization will be verified based on the agent-signed-data carried in the pledge-voucher-request.
-As short-lived certificates are recommended for the registrar-agent, the LDevID(RegAgt) EE certificate used in the TLS handshake may be newer than the one of in the pledge-voucher-request.
+The registrar SHOULD verify that the registrar-agent is authorized to establish a connection to the registrar by TLS client authentication using LDevID(RegAgt) credentials.
+If the connection form registrar-agent to registrar is established, the authorization SHALL be verified again based on the agent-signed-data contained in the pledge-voucher-request (PVR).
+This ensures that the pledge has been triggered by an authorized registrar-agent.

-The registrar can received request objects in different forms as defined in {{RFC8995}}.
+The registrar can receive request objects in different formats as defined in {{RFC8995}}.
 Specifically, the registrar will receive JSON-in-JWS objects generated by the pledge for voucher-request and enrollment-request (instead of BRSKI voucher-request as CMS-signed JSON and enrollment-request as PKCS#10 objects).

-The registrar-agent sends the pledge-voucher-request to the registrar by HTTP POST to the endpoint: "/.well-known/brski/requestvoucher"
+The registrar-agent SHALL send the pledge-voucher-request by HTTP POST to the registrar endpoint: "/.well-known/brski/requestvoucher"

-The pledge-voucher-request Content-Type header field used for pledge-responder-mode is defined in {{I-D.ietf-anima-jws-voucher}} as: `application/voucher-jws+json` (see {{pvr}} for the content definition).
+The Content-Type header field for JSON-in-JWS pledge-voucher-request is: `application/voucher-jws+json` (see {{pvr}} for the content definition), as defined in {{I-D.ietf-anima-jws-voucher}}.

-The registrar-agent SHOULD include the Accept request-header field indicating the pledge acceptable Content-Type for the voucher-response.
+The registrar-agent SHOULD set the Accept field in the request-header indicating the acceptable Content-Type for the voucher-response.
-The voucher-response Content-Type header field "application/voucher-jws+json" is defined in {{I-D.ietf-anima-jws-voucher}}.
+The voucher-response Content-Type header field SHOULD be set to `application/voucher-jws+json` as defined in {{I-D.ietf-anima-jws-voucher}}.

-Upon reception of the pledge-voucher-request, the registrar SHALL perform the verification of the voucher-request parameter as defined in section 5.3 of {{RFC8995}}.
+After receiving  the pledge-voucher-request from registrar-agent, the registrar SHALL perform the verification as defined in section 5.3 of {{RFC8995}}.
-In addition, the registrar shall verify the following parameters from the pledge-voucher-request:
+In addition, the registrar shall verify the following parameters from the pledge-voucher-request (PVR):

-* agent-provided-proximity-registrar-cert: MUST contain registrars own LDevID(Reg) EE certificate to ensure the registrar in proximity is the target registrar for the request.
+* agent-provided-proximity-registrar-cert: MUST contain registrar's own LDevID(Reg) EE certificate to ensure the registrar in proximity of the registrar-agent is the destination for this PVR.

 * agent-signed-data: The registrar MUST verify that the agent provided data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
-  If the certificate is not included in the agent-sign-cert properties of the pledge-voucher-request, it must be fetched from a repository by the registrar if "agent-proximity" assertion is requested.
+  If the certificate is not included in the agent-sign-cert properties of the pledge-voucher-request, it must be fetched out-of-band by the registrar if "agent-proximity" assertion is requested.

 * agent-sign-cert: MAY contain an array of base64-encoded certificate data starting with the LDevID(RegAgt) EE certificate.
-  If contained the registrar MUST verify that the credentials (LDevID(ReAgt) EE certificate and optionally the certificate chain), used to sign the data, have been valid at signature creation time and the corresponding registrar-agent was authorized for involvement in the bootstrapping process.
+  If contained the registrar MUST verify that the LDevID(ReAgt) EE certificate, used to sign the data, is  still valid.
+  If the certificate is already expired, the registrar SHALL reject the request.
+  Validity of used signing certificates during bootstrapping is necessary as no trusted timestamp is available, see also {{sec_cons_reg-agt}}.
-  If the agent-signed-cert is not provided, the registrar MUST fetch the LDevID(RegAgt) EE certificate and perform this verification, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data.
+  If the agent-signed-cert is not provided, the registrar MUST fetch the LDevID(RegAgt) EE certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data, and perform this verification.
   This requires, that the registrar can fetch the LDevID(RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.

-If validation fails the registrar SHOULD respond with HTTP 404 error code to the registrar-agent.
+If the validation fails the registrar SHOULD respond with HTTP 404 error code to the registrar-agent.
-HTTP 406 error code is more appropriate, if the format of pledge-voucher-request is unknown.
+HTTP 406 error code SHOULD be used if the format of pledge-voucher-request is unknown.

-If validation succeeds, the registrar will accept the pledge's request to join the domain as defined in section 5.3 of {{RFC8995}}.
+If the validation succeeds, the registrar SHOULD accept the  pledge-voucher-request (PVR) to join the domain as defined in section 5.3 of {{RFC8995}}.
-The registrar then establishes a TLS connection with the MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.
+The registrar then establishes a TLS connection to MASA as described in section 5.4 of {{RFC8995}} to obtain a voucher for the pledge.

-The registrar SHALL construct the body of the registrar-voucher-request object as defined in {{RFC8995}}.
+The registrar SHALL construct the payload of the registrar-voucher-request (RVR) object as defined in {{RFC8995}}.
-The encoding SHALL be done as JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.
+The RVR object encoding SHALL be JSON-in-JWS as defined in {{I-D.ietf-anima-jws-voucher}}.

-The header of the registrar-voucher-request SHALL contain the following parameter as defined in {{RFC7515}}:
+The header of the registrar-voucher-request (RVR) SHALL contain the following parameter as defined in {{RFC7515}}:

 * alg: algorithm used to create the object signature.